pandoc-ext/fonts-and-alignment/README.md

 The light font series `\lfseries` has been omitted, as there is no standardization on the LaTeX command to specify light fonts at present.

-__Please make sure that your font has support for the styles you wish to use in your document.
+__N.B.
+Please make sure that your font has support for the styles you wish to use in your document.
 Otherwise LaTeX will substitute the font with its default font giving you unexpected results.__

 The following font sizes have also been defined for inline and block elements: